ooici/coverage-model/README.md

 Once those steps complete, you should be able to import the coverage model from the python shell:

     bin/pycc # or bin/ipython
-    from coverage_model.coverage import SimplexCoverage
+    from coverage_model import *

+#Running unit tests (via [nose](https://nose.readthedocs.org/en/latest/))

+From the *coverage-model* directory, run the following command:

+    bin/nosetests -v

+This will run all UNIT and INT tests for the coverage-model repository.
+The **-v** flag denotes verbose output (the name of each test prints as it runs).
+For more *nose* options, refer to the [nose documentation](https://nose.readthedocs.org/en/latest/man.html)

-#Running the example functions
+#Using the *coverage_model.test.examples* functions

-The *coverage_model/test/examples.py* module contains 2 functions that can be used to generate 'exemplar' coverages from sample netcdf files (in the *test_data* directory).
+The *coverage_model/test/examples.py* module contains numerous functions that showcase the functionality of the Coverage Model - including generation of exemplar coverages, usage of ParameterTypes and more.
+***NOTE**:  The functions in this module are NOT guaranteed to work at all times!!*

-Start an ipython shell session from the root *coverage-model* directory:
+Start a pycc or ipython shell session from the root *coverage-model* directory:

     cd your/code/path/coverage-model
-    ipython

-From the ipython prompt, run:
+    bin/pycc # or bin/ipython

+Next, simply import functions from the module and then try them out!

+For example:

     from coverage_model.test.examples import *
     stn_cov, _ = ncstation2cov() # Generates a coverage from the test_data/usgs.nc file